-The A1C test is a common blood test used to diagnose type 1 and type 2 diabetes and then to gauge how well you're managing your diabetes.
-The A1C test goes by many other names, including glycated hemoglobin, glycosylated hemoglobin, hemoglobin A1C and HbA1c.
+The A1C test is a common blood test used to diagnose type 1 and type 2 diabetes.
+If you're living with diabetes, the test is also used to monitor how well you're managing blood sugar levels.
+The A1C test is also called the glycated hemoglobin, glycosylated hemoglobin, hemoglobin A1C or HbA1c test.

 Why it's done

 The results of an A1C test can help your doctor or other health care provider: